Zhey-on/directus/.changeset/sharp-toys-taste.md

 '@directus/app': patch
 ---

-Fixed search input so the search area closed when focus left the input via keyboard.
+Fixed search input not closing when focus changes on keyboard navigation